JonasGruenwald/chrobot/README.md

 The `chrobot.launch` / `chrome.launch` commands will attempt to find a local chrome installation like this, and prioritize it over your system installation.

-Of course the most consistent way to launch a specific browser would be to pass a config with a browser path.

 ### Package

 Install as a Gleam package